European breast screening "benefits outweigh harms"

 “In particular it is good news that lives saved by screening outweigh over-diagnosed cases by a factor of two to one.”

-Over-diagnosed” breast cancers are tumors diagnosed during screening which would never have given rise to any symptoms during a woman’s lifetime and would not have been diagnosed had she not been screened.
+Over-diagnosed” breast cancers are tumours diagnosed during screening which would never have given rise to any symptoms during a woman’s lifetime and would not have been diagnosed had she not been screened.

 That can lead to women undergoing unnecessary and invasive treatment and suffering the physical and psychological impact of a breast cancer diagnosis that would otherwise not have come up.